Why Brands Can Publish for Years and Still Be Invisible to ChatGPT

 Now it’s becoming visibly false.

-What systems like ChatGPT do is not “search” in the traditional sense.
+Systems like ChatGPT do not “search” in the traditional sense.

 They compress.

-They look at everything you have published and try to answer a simple question:
+They look across everything you have published and resolve a simple question:

 What is the stable idea behind this brand?